 Resources for survivors and bystanders as COVID-19 restrictions change

-With children returning to school and opportunities to meet up increasing it is important that professionals, friends, family members and others know how to safely respond and signpost anyone wanting support.
-This might be a survivor’s (including a child’s) first opportunity to reach out for support.
+With increased opportunities to meet up it is important that we know how to safely respond and signpost anyone wanting support.
+This might be someone’s first opportunity to reach out for support.
 We want everyone across our communities and all survivors to know support is available.

 The Live Fear Free Helpline (0808 80 10 800) will be available 24/7 for anyone who is concerned about their own situation, or the situation of a neighbour, friend, or family member.